chenxinpeng/ARNet/README.md

 # ARNet
-Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present
+Regularizing RNNs for Caption Generation by Reconstructing The Past with The Present, this paper is accept by CVPR 2018.
+Our idea is simple but very effective in RNN-based model.

 ## Prerequisites
  - Python 3.6